 Rather than a heavy-handed sales pitch, the piece is an interview with Paul Rogers—one of the brightest and most respected leaders in ecommerce … That objectivity—and framing the article as an honest conversation about a ‘dirty word’—is highlighted throughout.

-But wait, how do you actually generate leads with an interview or blog post?
-Well, Aaron explained that they peppered the article with three separate lead gen CTAs (including an Unbounce popup) to present visitors with downloadable content upgrades, related to the topic of the interview.
+But wait—how do you actually generate leads with an interview or blog post?
+Aaron explained that they peppered the article with three separate lead gen CTAs (including an Unbounce popup) to present visitors with downloadable content related to the topic of the interview.

-Take, for example, these direct mailers that Hero Conf sent out to promote their PPC marketing conference.
-The event organizers took a pretty interesting approach to get the attention of marketers like Casie Gillette, Senior Director of Digital Marketing at KoMarketing:
+For example, check out these direct mailers that Hero Conf sent out to promote their PPC marketing conference.
+The event organizers used a super creative approach to get the attention of marketers like Casie Gillette, SVP of Digital Marketing at KoMarketing:

 — Casie Gillette (@Casieg) January 31, 2019